 A 9-bit protocol is often used in the multidrop network shown above.
-An extra $9^{th}$ bit is added to the typical 8-bit data in the serial transmission to indicate it is an address frame.
-When the master wants to transmit a block of data to a particular slave, it first sends an address byte as data and turns on the $9^{th}$ bit.
+An extra $9^{\rm th}$ bit is added to the typical 8-bit data in the serial transmission to indicate it is an address frame.
+When the master wants to transmit a block of data to a particular slave, it first sends an address byte as data and turns on the $9^{\rm th}$ bit.
 The particular slave, whose address matches that sent by the master, knows that it is being addressed.
 It thus receives the subsequent block of data based on whatever protocol was agreed upon earlier.
 Other slaves ignore the block of data not intended for them.

-As standard transceivers (or UART) for RS-232 do not support $9^{th}$ bit addressing, the parity bit is often used as the $9^{th}$ bit.
+As standard transceivers (or UART) for RS-232 do not support $9^{\rm th}$ bit addressing, the parity bit is often used as the $9^{\rm th}$ bit.
 This is the case if the PC is used.
 In this case, the parity checking capability is lost of course.
 However, this is often not a problem as many existing applications ignore the parity checking in the first place.
 Other block checking techniques including the CRC are used.

-A summary of the RS-232 and RS-485 electrical specifications is shown below.
+A summary of the RS-232 and RS-485 electrical specifications is shown in the tables 13 and 14 respectively.